 - Sanitary Engineering and Water Quality Management

-The program profits from the University of Stuttgart‘s excellent research facilities in the water sector, such as the worldwide largest in-situ groundwater remediation installation (VEGAS), Europe’s largest prototype research waste water treatment plant (LFKW), and a laboratory hall for physical modeling in Hydraulic Engineering.
+The program profits from the University of Stuttgart‘s excellent research facilities in the water sector, such as the in-situ groundwater remediation installation (VEGAS, the only facility of its kind throughout Germany), Europe’s largest prototype research waste water treatment plant (LFKW), and a laboratory hall for physical modeling in Hydraulic Engineering.
 The program includes many excursions throughout Europe to visit hydropower stations, locks, sewage treatment plants and water supply systems.

 - Bachelor of Science in Environmental Engineering, Civil Engineering, or equivalent

 - Educational or professional experience in either Hydraulics, Fluid Mechanics, or Waste Water

 - Excellent knowledge of English

 - Plant and system planners in engineering offices and industrial companies

 - Engineers within research and development departments in industry